shevelidze/easy-rest/README.md

 Easyrest offers:
 1. Simple entities architecture, which allows to design your api using small amount of code.
 2. Opportunity to use it with any possible web framework.
-It doesn't have any framework specific features or something similar.
+It doesn't have any framework specific features.
 3. Opportunity to use different approaches to fetch data.
 For an every entity you have to provide a fetcher, mutator, and deleter functions.
 You decide how it will work inside.

-## Getting started
+## Installation
+You can install Easyrest using `npm`:
 ```
 npm install @shevelidze/easyrest
 ```
-or
+Or using `yarn`:
 ```
 yarn add  @shevelidze/easyrest
 ```

+## Basic usage

 First of all you have to decide with the entities, which you will have in the api and develop fetcher for each.
 You can find out more about the fetchers in the [Fetchers](#fetchers) section.